 Glyssen helps you to produce scripts for a high-quality dramatized audio recording of Scripture.
 It’s like having a production assistant, guiding you step by step.
 It quickly identifies all the direct speech in the text and the biblical character who speaks each part.
 Then it walks you through the process of selecting a cast and assigning roles to the voice actors.
 Finally, it prepares a complete set of scripts to use in the recording process.
 It gives you the option to accept default recommendations or customize settings to better fit your project requirements.

-Glyssen starts with translated Scripture text.
+Glyssen starts with translated Scripture text from a Paratext project or Text Release Bundle.
 It finds all places where direct speech is marked using quotation marks, and for 95% of those it can automatically determine who spoke.
 Text that is not direct speech is assigned to the book narrator.
-For verses where there is direct speech from more than one individual, Glyssen prompts the user to choose from a list of expected speakers in that verse.
+For verses where there is direct speech from more than one known character, Glyssen prompts the user to choose from a list of expected speakers in that verse.

 Glyssen helps you select an appropriate cast size for the project.
 With the narration option you select, Glyssen will then compile a list of Biblical character roles to match the cast size you select.
 The list of roles can be printed to serve as an aid as you recruit voice actors for those roles.
 After recruiting voice actors, Glyssen can adjust the plan to match the number of voice actors you actually recruited.

 In the recording phase, Glyssen can still incorporate text adjustments.
-It prepares and exports recording scripts (in spreadsheet files) that can be used with the existing recording methods of SIL and Faith Comes By Hearing.
+It prepares and exports recording scripts that can be used with the existing recording methods of SIL and Faith Comes By Hearing.

 HearThis can also be used to record scripts produced by Glyssen.